protontypes/open-sustainable-technology/README.md

 - [DeepBedMap](https://github.com/weiji14/deepbedmap) - Using a deep neural network to better resolve the bed topography of Antarctica.
 - [SIS2](https://github.com/NOAA-GFDL/SIS2) - Calculates the concentration, thickness, temperature, brine content and snow cover of an arbitrary number of ice thickness categories (including open water) as well as the motion of the complete pack.
 - [freshwater](https://github.com/GEUS-PROMICE/freshwater) - Greenland liquid water runoff from 1958 through 2019.
-- [ECCO-v4-Python-Tutorial](https://github.com/ECCO-GROUP/ECCO-v4-Python-Tutorial) - Contains several tutorials for using the ECCO Central Production Version 4 ocean and sea-ice state estimate.
+- [ecco_v4_py](https://github.com/ECCO-GROUP/ECCOv4-py) - A Python package that includes tools for loading and manipulating the ECCO v4 ocean and sea-ice state estimate.
 - [icepyx](https://github.com/icesat2py/icepyx) - Python tools for obtaining and working with ICESat-2 data.
 - [BedMachine](https://github.com/chadagreene/BedMachine) - Matlab tools for loading, interpolating, and displaying BedMachine ice sheet topography.
 - [Iceberg Locations](https://github.com/Joel-hanson/Iceberg-locations) - Antarctic large iceberg positions derived from ASCAT and OSCAT-2.